Logos: Philo of Alexandria

 Philo (c.
 20 BC), a Hellenized Jew, used the term logos to mean an intermediary divine being or demiurge.
 Philo followed the Platonic distinction between imperfect matter and perfect Form, and therefore intermediary beings were necessary to bridge the enormous gap between God and the material world.
 The logos was the highest of these intermediary beings, and was called by Philo "the first-born of God".

 Philo also wrote that "the Logos of the living God is the bond of everything, holding all things together and binding all the parts, and prevents them from being dissolved and separated".

 Plato's Theory of Forms was located within the logos, but the logos also acted on behalf of God in the physical world.
 In particular, the Angel of the Lord in the Hebrew Bible (Old Testament) was identified with the logos by Philo, who also said that the logos was God's instrument in the creation of the Universe.

 Targums

 The concept of logos also appears in the Targums (Aramaic translations of the Hebrew Bible dating to the first centuries AD), where the term memra (Aramaic for "word") is often used instead of 'the Lord', especially when referring to a manifestation of God that could be construed as anthropomorphic.

 Christianity

-In Christology, the Logos (Λόγος) is a name or title of Jesus Christ, seen as the pre-existent second person of the Trinity.
-The concept derives from John 1:1, which in the Douay–Rheims, King James, New International, and other versions of the Bible, reads:
+In Christology, the Logos (Λόγος) is a name or title of Jesus Christ, seen as the preeminent expression in fulness of all the attributes, the complete thought, and the entire "knowable" reality of the infinite and spiritually transcendent Godhead.
+This concept is applied to John 1:1 in the Douay–Rheims (1582), King James (1604), as well as the New International and other versions of the Bible, where "logos" is capitalized in translation as "Word"; thereby rendering the verse as: